tree-based orthology inference

 - Mask monophylies by keeping the longest sequence or the sequence with the shortest pairwise distance

 - Root the tree using midpoint or outgroup rooting

 - Prune paralogs using one out of five methods

-- Ignore OTUs one-by-one during tree-based orthology inference and identify OTUs whose exclusion improves metrics of supermatrix quality such as the number of output alignments or missing data
+- Taxon jackknifing: Exclude OTUs, one-by-one, during orthology inference.
+This enables the user to identify OTUs whose exclusion improves metrics of supermatrix quality such as number of alignments retained or percent missing data.

 This software runs under both Python 3 and 2.7.
 There are no external dependencies, but the plotting library Matplotlib can be installed for generating paralog frequency plots.

 To get a list of options, run the software without any arguments or with the